LightDig/Starchy/README.md

   - A boot password
   - Booting the SFS from a file or from a partition
   - Booting the SFS from a file on an encrypted partition
-- Store/load json or bash presets to recreate your system
+- Store/load json presets or export bash wrapper scripts to recreate your system
   - Json presets require the python wrapper but can easily be configured and have options overriden from the command line.
   - Bash presets can run without python but the file needs to be manually edited to make changes.